Are Bichon Frise Hypoallergenic?

 The Bichon Frise Physical Characteristics and Coat

-The hypoallergenic Bichon Frise has white, fluffy, corkscrew fur that feels very soft and makes them resemble a big, puffy, adorable marshmallow.
+(Skip this section) The hypoallergenic Bichon Frise has white, fluffy, corkscrew fur that feels very smooth and makes them resemble a big, puffy, adorable marshmallow.
 They are small, but they’re not considered a toy breed.
 The features of the Bichon are well balanced, and rarely show any of the characteristics common to toy or dwarfish dogs.
 Their snouts aren’t stubby, and their black button eyes, nose, and poofy ears are in excellent proportion.
 Their fluffy tail curls primly over their back, and seems to hardly ever stop wagging.

 Weighing between 6 and 12 pounds (3-5 kilos), and standing just 9 to 12 inches (23-30cm), this small dog has a big personality that graces it’s home with fun, love and affection.